-If your federated servers have database or file share data stores that were registered using ArcGIS Server Manager, ArcGIS Pro 2.4 or earlier, or ArcMap, you, as the portal administrator, can create data store items for these existing data stores.
+If your federated servers have database or file share data stores that were registered using ArcGIS Server Manager or ArcGIS Pro 2.4 or earlier, you, as the portal administrator, can create data store items for these existing data stores.

 Once you create a data store item for a registered data store, the data store is only available to the set of portal users with whom you share the item.
 For example, a file share registered to an ArcGIS Server site using ArcGIS Server Manager is available for use by anyone who has access to the file share.
 Once you create a data store item for the file share, you must share the item with portal groups, the entire organization, or the public to make it available to anyone other than the owner of the data store item and portal administrators.

 To create a data store item in the portal for a database or file share data store that was registered with one of the portal's federated ArcGIS Server sites, create an item in ArcGIS Server Manager.

 - Sign in to ArcGIS Server Manager for the federated site.

 - Click the Create Item button next to the data store.

 You can create data store items from databases registered from .sde files only.
 Items created from .odc files are not supported.